Zamfara State: Incidents

-In 2009, gold mining became a greater source of income in Zamfara State as worldwide gold prices rose dramatically.
-High concentrations of lead in the ore from which gold was being extracted led to a lead poisoning outbreak in the state, requiring national and international intervention to remediate affected areas and provide medical care to children with severe lead poisoning.
+In 2009, gold mining became a greater source of income in Zamfara State as worldwide gold prices rose drastically.
+High concentrations of Lead in the ore from which gold was being extracted led to a Lead poisoning outbreak in the state, requiring national and international intervention to remediate affected areas and provide medical care to children with severe Lead poisoning.

 Bandit attacks

 Zamfara is known to experience several recent attacks from bandits.
 Some among them are:

 On 26 February 2021, 279 girls were abducted from their boarding school located in Jangebe, Zamfara during the Zamfara kidnapping.
 They have since been released.

 On 11–12 June 2021, motorcycle-riding bandits killed over 53 villagers, mostly farmers.

 On 4–6 January 2022, over 200 people were killed by bandits in Zamfara State.

 Religion

 Islam is the principal and major religion of the state.
 Christianity also has many adherents.
 The original native religions also remain but they have the fewest followers.
 These religions are mainly practiced in ancient settlements like Dutsi and Kwatarkwashi.
 Zamfara was the first state in Nigeria to introduce Sharia law during the tenure of Ahmad Sani Yerima, the former Governor of the state.